Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Performance Analysis

 \section{Performance Analysis}

-Here, we analyze the performance of four hybrid GGD frameworks, made by integrating four SVD approximation techniques, namely, MCLA, ALB, PIME, and RSVD, in terms of accuracy and computational time by implementing them on image denoising tasks.
-The scope of our experimental procedure is applying GGD and its four hybrid variations to three test images, namely Barbara, Cameraman, and Mandrill, that are contaminated with three relative noise levels.
-The accuracy of the noise filtration is assessed by three performance metrics, relative error (RE), peak signal-to-noise ratio (PSNR), and structural similarity index measure (SSIM).
-Thus, this section includes three subsections, image preprocessing, performance metrics, and examples.
+In the performance analysis, we analyze the proposed GGD-SVD and four of its variants, namely, GGD-MCLA, GGD-ALB, GGD-PIME, and GGD-RSVD, in terms of accuracy and computational time by implementing them on image denoising tasks.
+The scope of our experimental procedure is applying GGD-SVD and its four variants to three test images, namely Barbara, Cameraman, and Mandrill, that are distorted with three relative noise levels.
+The accuracy of the noise filtration is assessed by three performance metrics: relative error (RE); peak signal-to-noise ratio (PSNR); structural similarity index measure (SSIM).
+In the remainder of this section, we include three subsections on image preprocessing, performance metrics, and examples.